 Appropriate Vaccine Usage

-This is the percent of residents who have received the pneumonia and flu vaccines.
-High vaccination rates should be the norm at this point.
+This is the percent of patients who received the flu and pneumonia vaccines.
+High vaccination rates should be demanded by residents.

 Residents Maintain Autonomy